isaacto/smemo/README.md

 this parent will be consulted.
 Whenever cache entry is set it is local.
 This way you can populate some entry in a global session, and create a "sub-session" which will hold any additional cache entries.
+With an additional `restrict` argument, you can also specify that only some functions will be cached in the new objects, all other functions are handled solely in the parent.

 ## Cache control